Ganimed/wbm-library/Migration.md

 ## yarpWholeBodyInterface 0.1 to 0.2

-The yarpWholeBodyInterface version 0.2 depends on wholeBodyInterface 0.2, that itself introduced a lot of changes in the wholeBodyInterface. yarpWholeBodyInterface specific changes are discussed in this file.
+The yarpWholeBodyInterface version 0.2 depends upon wholeBodyInterface 0.2, which introduced many changes in the wholeBodyInterface. yarpWholeBodyInterface specific changes are discussed in this file.
-In 0.2 we aim to provide a generic interface to yarp-powered robot, removing any iCub specific software, most of the changes are related to that.
+In 0.2 we aim at providing a generic interface to yarp-powered robot, removing any iCub specific software: most of the changes are related to this purpose.

 ### Namespace change
 The namespace for all the project changed from `wbiIcub` to `yarpWbi`